 After a battle on Cestus III, in which the crew rescues an injured man named Lt.
-Harold (Tom Troupe, born in 1928 and still alive to this day).
-Kirk makes use of a discarded grenade launcher while on a tricorder Spock identifies the shelling aliens as cold-blooded and non-human.
+Harold (Tom Troupe, born in 1928 and still alive to this day), Kirk makes use of a discarded grenade launcher, and while on a tricorder Spock identifies the shelling aliens as cold-blooded and non-human.
 Meanwhile, the Enterprise is also attacked in orbit.
 Sulu guides the ship away from Cestus III before quickly returning to rescue Kirk and the remaining crew on the surface.

 In sickbay, Lt.
 Harold reveals details of the surprise invasion –the attack was likely a trap to lure the Enterprise to Cestus III.
 Thus Kirk orders a risky chase of the alien ship at “Warp 7” and then “Warp 8” into an unexplored region of the galaxy.
 Soon however, the ship’s sensors reveal that the Enterprise is being scanned by an unknown planet in a nearby solar system.
 Both the Enterprise and the pursued alien ship are then slowed to a sub-light stop in dead space –they have been paused by an unknown third party: a powerful god-like race of extraterrestrials known as “Metrons.”
 The Metrons scold humanity for being calloused and violent, and they declare a battle of hand-to-hand combat between Kirk and the opposing captain (who is actually a reptilian creature known as a “Gorn”) in order to settle the dispute in a faux arena, a suitable planet fashioned by the Metrons.